ZiedYousfi/myconfig/macos/SPECS.md

 1. Restart terminal or run `source ~/.zshrc`
 2. Open Neovim and run `:Lazy sync` to install plugins
 3. Log out and back in for macOS settings to take effect
+4. You can now safely delete the `setup-config` repository — dotfiles are in `~/.dotfiles`

 ---